Catonephele numilia

 Catonephele numilia, the blue-frosted banner, blue-frosted Catone, Grecian shoemaker or stoplight Catone, is a butterfly of the family Nymphalidae found in Central and South America.

 Description

-There is sexual dimorphism in the adults, with the males being black with six orange dots on the dorsal surface of the wings, whereas females are black with a light yellow band across the centre of the forewings.
 This butterfly usually flies along the ground and close to the ripe fruits and flowers.
 It can live a month.
 Adults feed on rotten fruits, while caterpillars feed on Alchornea species (family Euphorbiaceae).

 Distribution

 Catonephele numilia can be found in most of Central and South America.